Llewellyn500/CS4-Sem-1-Notes/📚 Courses/CSM 495 - Introduction To Software Engineering/Lecture_Notes/lecture 01.md

 #### Reasons why we engineer our software
 - To ensure software projects don't over run
-- Meet it's cost obligation (make sure it doesn't overdraw ita budget)
+- Meet it's cost obligation (make sure it doesn't overdraw its budget)
 - Meet it's quality dimension.
 #### what determines the quality of a software
 - it's noted in it's functional requirements and most importantly its non functional.
 ##### Functional Requirements
 - they are the functionality of the software
 ##### Non functional
-- The behaviour of a software while in operation/execution
+- The behavior of a software while in operation/execution

 ##### Why do software engineering projects fail
 - improper planning